hammadxcm/image-magnifier/PRE-RELEASE.md

 This is a **feature-complete pre-release** version of React Image Magnifier with extensive new capabilities.

 ### ✅ What's Included
-- ✅ All 39+ new featur
+- ✅ All 39+ new feature